zackb/hyprwat/README.md

 ## Description

 hyprwat creates a popup menu at your cursor position where you can select from a list of options.
 It's particularly useful for creating interactive menus for system controls, WiFi networks, or any other selectable items in a Wayland environment.
+It can also present input prompts for text or passwords.

 ## Features